 Find out more about creating your website here.

 Having an online presence allows you to communicate with customers collectively, for example sharing information about opening hours, products or appointment availability.
-You can also offer reassurance about the necessary steps you're taking to adhere to COVID-19-related safety, and what customers need to be aware of.

 Is your site Google-friendly?